 Application of IFRS 9 is mandatory for annual periods beginning on or after January 1, 2015.
 The Company is currently evaluating the impact that the application of this new standard may have on the presentation of its financial position and results of operations.

 iii) Other IFRS pronouncements - not yet in effect

-Certain new standards, interpretations, amendments and improvements to existing standards are not yet effective for the year ended December 31, 2011, and have not been applied in preparing these financial statements:
+Certain new standards, interpretations, amendments and improvements to existing standards are not yet effective, and have not been applied in preparing the condensed interim financial statements: